Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 When Yuu raised my body, he caught sight of Elena, who was still bound by the wall, and noticed that she was staring at him, but for now, he had no choice but to have her stay that way.

-「Huh?
-Yu…u…?」
+"Huh?
+Yu…u…?"

 It seemed that Sera finally noticed the fact that Yuu’s body had moved away from her and that he had gotten up on his own accord.

 As Sera looked at him with melty eyes, he smiled at her.

-「This time it’s my turn to return the favor.」
+"This time it’s my turn to return the favor."

-「Fweh?」
+"Fweh?"

 Making Sera, who was lying on her side, lie face down, he grabbed her hips with both hands and made her raise her buttocks.

 When he looked at the vaginal opening, he noticed that the semen was starting to flow back and leak out in drops.

-「Oops… Looks like we have to plug this hole here to prevent the semen I’ve especially poured inside you from leaking out.」
+"Oops… Looks like we have to plug this hole here to prevent the semen I’ve especially poured inside you from leaking out."

-「Err, Yuu…?
-Wh, what are you doing?」
+"Err, Yuu…?
+Wh, what are you doing?"

-「Is this your first time doing it in this position, big sis Sera?」
+"Is this your first time doing it in this position, big sis Sera?"

 Leaning over her from behind, Yuu fitted his penis, which was still hard and erect, into her and penetrated her all the way to her deepest part in one go.

-「No way… Ahh, hiin!
-No… Your dick is… Nghh, wait… Ahh, ahh, ahh, aaaaah… Something like this is… Ahh, hnn!」
+"No way… Ahh, hiin!
+No… Your dick is… Nghh, wait… Ahh, ahh, ahh, aaaaah… Something like this is… Ahh, hnn!"

 As expected, it seemed that this was the first time Sera had ever done it from behind.